SANDAG/SRF/Supply/README.md

 ## Installation

 - Install dependencies with: `pip install -r requirements.txt`
-- Test with: `python main.py -t`
+- Test with: `python run_tests.py -t`
 - Create distributable folder with: `pyinstaller main.py`

 ## Usage

+### Data Folder

-- Add MGRA level data to the `data` folder
+Add MGRA level data to the `data` folder

-  - Ensure that the column labels match those listed under interface
+- Ensure that the column labels match those found in `labels.yaml`
+  - If the mgra version 4.1 is not found, the program will use `interpolated_vars.csv` to create one with `SRF_Input_Base_V4.csv`
+  - If adding scheduled development, ensure that there is a compatible sites file; `Sites_MGRAs.dbf`
+  - If exporting to AA, ensure that there is a compatible crosswalk file; `CRE2FSC.csv`

+### Parameter Configuration

-- Configure program inputs in `parameters.yaml`
+Change program inputs parameters in `parameters.yaml`

+### Execution

-- Run with `python main.py`
+Run with `python main.py`

-  - Or, run the main executable from the pyinstaller dist folder after following installation steps
+- Alternatively, run the main executable from the pyinstaller dist folder after following installation steps

 ## Module Process